DataDog/integrations-extras/embrace_mobile/README.md

 1. Start a free trial with Embrace and follow our [documentation here][8]. **You’ll need to follow this documentation before seeing metrics in Datadog.**
 1. After completing setup of the Embrace integration, navigate back to Datadog to connect both platforms.
-1. Create a New Dashboard in Datadog and select the Embrace widget.
 1. Authenticate and connect your Embrace account to Datadog by simply logging in with your credentials.
-1. Create your new widget within Datadog to display Embrace data with crash or networking metrics and give it a title.
+1. Create a New Dashboard in Datadog.
+Select the Embrace widget to display Embrace data with crash or networking metrics.
 1. Click into “Details” to dive deeper into Embrace from Datadog.

 ## Troubleshooting